taw10/crystfel/doc/man/crystfel_unitcell.5.md

 : The unit cell angles alpha, beta and gamma.
 The units must be given, and must be **deg** (degrees) or **rad** (radians).

-All six parameters must be given, otherwise the file will be taken to describe a lattice with no parameters at all.
-A partially-specified cell is silently treated as if none of the parameters had been given, so a typo in one field name will quietly cost you all six values.
+All six parameters must be given.
+A partially-specified cell is treated as if none of the parameters had been given.

-The parameters are not checked for consistency with the lattice type, so it is your responsibility to make sure that, for example, a cell declared as **cubic** really does have three equal axes and three right angles.

 EXAMPLES
 ========